StrawberryChocolateFudge/phase2Ceremony/readme.md

 `pm2 startup systemd`

+`su snarky`

 Clone this project from github

-Install the dependencies,build the front end and run the server with pm2 from the snarky user.
+Install the dependencies, build the front end and run the server with pm2 from the snarky user.

 copy the nginxconfig sites-available
 `cp /home/snarky/phase2Ceremony/nginxconfig /etc/nginx/sites-available/default `

 then reload nginx
 `sudo systemctl reload nginx`
-## Don't forget to copy 1 .ptau and 1 .r1cs file to /otherfiles and at least 1 .zkey to /zkeys
-Everything in the /zkeys directory is public!! and only store .zkey files there otherwise there will be errors!!

-A csv log file will be created in the /otherfiles directory!
-It will be also served publicly at `/log`

-All the files copied to /public are also public!
-Thef ront end build will automaticly copy the dist directory here!

 ## Run the server